LauraSaraiva10/Thyroid-Cancer-Risk-Prediction/README.md

 ### 🎯 How It Works

-On the first execution, the application will train a new model and save the necessary files (model.pkl and encoder.pkl) in the saved_models directory.
+On the first execution, the application will train a new model and save the necessary files (model.pkl, encoder.pkl and scaler.pkl) in the saved_models directory.
 This process may take some time.

 On subsequent runs, the application will load the saved model for faster predictions.